jonas-doerr/gameday-thread-analyzer/README.md

     - remove some basic stopwords that spacy didn't catch [DONE]
 - group and analyze comments [DONE]
 - display the data on a webpage
-    - allow user to submit links
+    - allow user to submit links [DONE]
+    - Allow manipulation of the number of keywords shown and top mentioned players
+    - Show loading symbol with text of what's happening while data is loading
+    - drop-down list to select one of the available links instead submitting your own.
+    - Make a pie chart to display confidence in the win/loss prediction

 ## Concepts Learned
 - first, I went to https://praw.readthedocs.io/en/stable/tutorials/comments.html to learn how to get the comments from the Reddit API